C Container Collection (CCC)

 CCC_Handle CCC_array_tree_map_remove_key_value (CCC_Array_tree_map *map, void *type_output)

-Removes the key value in the map storing the old value, if present, in the struct containing type_output provided by the user.
+Removes the key value in the map storing the old value, if present, in the type_output provided by the user.

 CCC_Array_tree_map_handle CCC_array_tree_map_handle (CCC_Array_tree_map const *map, void const *key)